JohnnyHogenbirk/anti_framework_framework/README.md

 ![p1](https://www.johnnyhogenbirk.nl/items/aff/images/p1.jpg)

-The browser ask for the main page: index.html.
+The browser asks for the main page: index.html.
 It’s a very simple html-page, some meta tags in de head, some Javascript for start actions and very little html.